Action Director Workflow for Modern Film Action

 The Scope of the Work

-The work often includes fights, chases, vehicle action, shootouts, falls, tactical movement, impacts, explosions, water, fire, wire work, FPV, specialist rigs and camera paths that must be planned before the first take.
+The work often includes fights, chases, vehicle action, shootouts, falls, tactical movement, impacts, explosions, water, fire, wire work, FPV, specialist rigs and camera paths — all of which require stunt design decisions before the first take.
 When the action is complex, the Action Director becomes the translator between director, stunt department, camera team, VFX, SFX, production design, 1st AD, second unit, actors and editors.

 Why the Title Matters